There are different levels in Square Dancing that has most to do with proficiency.

 Please don’t confuse “Folk Dancing” with “Modern Square Dancing”, which is a whole other format that often uses less than 50 Dance “Calls”, whereas Modern Square Dancing extends beyond that.
 Folk Dancers often declare their type of dancing as “Square Dance” but it does fall in line with the term that all of us know as American Folk Dance.
 Folk Dancing is often prompted, rather than Called as in Modern Square Dancing, as most routines are set choreography.

 The difference between the Square Dance of old and Modern Square Dancing is simply the introduction of electronic amplifiers.
 The “Old” way of Square Dance was prompted, as there was no way for the prompter to yell the full time the dance was in progress.
 It invariably made the voice box sore and inoperable (hoarse).
-As a result, the “Calls” or routines were more extended in time and calls were more of a “memorized by the dancers routine” lasting up to 64 beats or counts.
+As a result, the “Calls” or routines were more extended in time and calls were more of a “memorized by the dancers routine” lasting up to sometimes more than 64 beats or counts.
 Then the next call was “barked” or “prompted” over the band playing and noise of an excited crowd .

 The second most popular form of dancing found at a Modern Square Dance, is Round Dancing.